rspec/rspec-rails/README.markdown

 You can use RSpec expectations/matchers or Test::Unit assertions.

 ## `render_views`
-By default, controller specs do not render views (as of beta.9).
+By default, controller specs do not render views.
+This supports specifying controllers without concern for whether the views they render work correctly (NOTE: the template must exist, unlike rspec-rails-1.
+See Upgrade.markdown for more information about this).
+If you prefer to render the views (a la Rails' functional tests), you can use the `render_views` declaration in each example
-This supports specifying controllers without concern for whether the views they render work correctly or even exist.
-If you prefer to render the views (a la Rails' functional tests), you can use the `render_views` declaration in each example group:
+group:

     describe SomeController do
       render_views